vnguyendon/gw-config-apis/data/bot/catalogue/Actions.md

 The `"ShowCardsWithMenu"` action needs to be inserted inside a Step hash, in link with a `"Type": "Action"` pair.
 ##### **VERY IMPORTANT**:
 - since it redirects to an action performed outside the bot, it can only be contained in a `"Type": "Leaf"` element.
-- as the client reads the steps from top to bottom, this `"ShowCardsWithMenu"` action has to be the last hash of the step.
+- as the client reads the steps from top to bottom,  `"ShowCardsWithMenu"` step has to be the last hash of the step.
 Otherwise, the content appearing after will not be shown to the user.

 ###### 4. Example